WILLIAM SHAKESPEARE (April 23, 1564 – April 23, 1616)

 - Author of 154 poems and 37 plays, which are still performed and studied around the world.

-- Invented over 1700 words commonly used today, as well as the concept of blank verse.
+- Invented over 400 words commonly used today.

 Beyond his birth, marriage, and death, most of the details of Shakespeare’s non-professional life are a matter of speculation.
 His parents were John and Mary, either or both of who may have come from Catholic families (England was at this time Protestant by law, following the creation of the Church of England), and he was the third of eight children.
 Though not prosperous, his family didn’t struggle: his mother came from an upper-class family, and his father served as an alderman in Avon for a time.
 William almost certainly attended grammar school (the local school was open for free to all boys), where he would have received instruction in Latin and literature, accounting for the knowledge of the classics and Romantic language he displays in his work.